 Barbara Crofskey’s family recalled “with clarity” her cooking skills, especially her kiełbasa (smoked sausage) and salceson (a delicacy made from duck blood), and her always-popular contributions to local fetes.31

 Meanwhile, Mary filled earthenware crocks with blackberry and raspberry jam, pickled onions, and sauerkraut.
 She also made her husband’s favourite blackberry wine.
 Every year potatoes covered an acre of land, along with beans and peas.32

 Martin and Mary Ryan with their children David and Mary Rose outside their first house, which Mary's brother John helped build, in Surrey Road, Tariki, near what is now the boundary of Mount Egmont National Park.

-Sandra: “Farming must have been difficult as it was so cold in the winter, the ground was boggy and it was all heavily forested to begin with.
-After Mary Rose died, they built another house as the old one had such sad memories.
-After they left, it was rented to the York Road School teacher.”
+Sandra Singleton: “Farming must have been difficult as it was so cold in the winter, the ground was boggy and it was all heavily forested to begin with.
+After Mary Rose [their eldest daughter, born in 1903] died [in 1910], they built another house, as the old one had such sad memories.
+They rented it to the York Road School teacher.”

 Sandra: “The boarding house had a marvellous reputation for both the food and the friendliness of Mary and her family.
 Mary would prepare a cooked breakfast for the 26 all-male boarders, plus a packed lunch and large dinner.
 She would also prepare baking for the men left working on the farm.”

-David and Frederick, Pat’s father, took on more farming responsibility when Martin found a job at the York Road quarry.
+David and Frederick, Pat Alvis’s father, took on more farming responsibility when Martin found a job at the York Road quarry.